snoozesoftware/snooze-documentation/source/administrator-snoozenode/deployment/local.rst

   number_of_group_managers=2
   number_of_local_controllers=1

-Adopt them to your needs and you are almost done.
+Adapt them to your needs and you are almost done.
 You are now ready to instruct the script to launch the libvirtd and Snooze daemons.
 Note that in case you already have a libvirt and snoozenode daemon running (default installation), they needs to be stopped to avoid possible port collisions.

 ::